You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Local Asymptotics with Global Priors

 Assumption A1 follows \citet[Definition 2.2]{ibragimov1981problem}.
-Primitive conditions for this assumption can be found in \citet[Sections 2.6 \& 2.7]{ibragimov1981problem}; essentially, one needs a uniform version of quadratic mean differentiability.
+Primitive conditions for this assumption can be found in \citet[Sections 2.6 \& 2.7]{ibragimov1981problem}; essentially, what is required is a uniform version of quadratic mean differentiability.
+Many commonly used parametric models satisfy this assumption.
+For instance, the Bernoulli distribution satisfies it provided $\Theta\equiv[\epsilon,1-\epsilon]$ for some $\epsilon>0$.
 Assumption A2 is a uniform version of Assumption 2.
 The main additional requirement is that we need the derivative $\dot{\mu}_{\theta}$ to be non-zero on the zero-set of $\mu(\cdot)$, i.e., whenever $\mu(\theta)=0$.

 We now define a reference parameter dependent limit experiment.
 Suppose that the decision-maker observes a $d$-dimensional signal $x_{}$, posited to be drawn from a reference Gaussian likelihood, $P_{\theta,h}(x_{})\sim\mathcal{N}(I_{\theta}^{-1/2}h,I)$.
 Let $V_{\theta}^{*}$ represent the parameter dependent minimal decision-risk in this experiment: